biopython/biopython.github.io/wiki/Active_projects.md

 bugzilla interface.

 -   Use SQLAlchemy, an object relational mapper, for BioSQL internals.
-    This adds an additional external dependency to Biopython, but provides ready support for additional databases like SQLite.
+    This would add an additional external dependency to Biopython, but provides ready support for additional databases like SQLite.
 It also would provide a raw object interface to BioSQL databases when the SeqRecord-like interface is not sufficient.
 Brad has some initial